SAN MARCOS—This semester, part-time faculty received an increase in their paid office hours, giving students more stable access to their teachers.

 “I had chills… It was the first thing that I signed that gave me chills… I wrote a ‘Thank you, and…’ letter to the district telling them how much it meant to me,” she said.

 “The collaboration with our faculty is very positive on this campus.
-The chancellor’s office was supportive in increasing hours… I think the timing was right for everyone involved,” Padroza said.
+The chancellor’s office was supportive in increasing hours… I think the timing was right for everyone involved,” Pedroza said.

 She explained that whenever someone in the Palomar community brings a concern regarding anything that impacts the student or faculty experience, communication is key.